 On an ultra-popular hike such as Mount Rose, enjoy the top but quickly move along.
 Be respectful of others by not parking yourself for an excessive amount of time on the summit.
 There’s nothing more annoying than reaching a peak and wanting to take a quick photo, but having to wade through 100 people in order to do so.

 The trail continues east a short distance along the ridge, but those are bonus miles.
 Although, those miles might be worth hiking if the peak is crowded.
 And, fewer people hike that distance, so you could hang out there for an extended amount of time.

 How long is the Mt Rose hike?

 The Mt Rose hike is roughly 11 miles round trip, including 2,500 feet of total elevation gain.
-This means that if you follow the standard hiking formula of maintaining a pace of two miles per hour and adding an extra 30 minutes of time for every 1,000 feet of elevation gained, it would take you about 6.75 hours to complete.
-That said, most people complete the Mt Rose hiking trail in about 6 hours.
+By maintaining a 2 mph pace and adding an extra 30 minutes for every 1,000 feet of elevation gain, you’ll hike for about 6.75 hours.
+That said, most people complete the Mt Rose hiking trail in 6 hours.

 How tall is Mt Rose?

 The Mt Rose summit sits at 10,776 feet, making it the third tallest mountain in the Lake Tahoe Basin.
 Freel Peak (10,881’) and Jobs Sister (10,823’), in South Lake Tahoe, are the first and second highest peaks.